-Students are required to complete a minimum of 67 semester hours with a grade point average of not less than C (2.0).
+Students are required to complete a minimum of 64 semester hours with a grade point average of no lower than C (2.0).
 A minimum of C in Human Anatomy and Physiology I & II is required to continue in the nursing program.
-In addition, satisfactory grade performance in the Nursing Program includes a minimum of C+ (2.5) in NUR 100 Fundamentals of Nursing, and C (2.0) in each succeeding nursing content course.
+In addition, satisfactory grade performance in the nursing program includes a minimum of C+ (2.5) in NUR 100 Fundamentals of Nursing, and C (2.0) in each succeeding nursing content course.
 Unsatisfactory clinical performance in nursing negates academic grade performance.
 For this degree program, you must successfully complete the following:

 - ENG 101 Composition I